codewithpatch/scrape_agency_email/README.md

 # scrape_agency_email

 ## Description
-This project goals to scrape agency email from a list of agency names.
+This project goals to scrape agency email from a list of agency names from www.healthdirect.gov.au.

 ## Dependencies
 1. Install the following dependencies from requirements.txt